 - Walk five minutes from bus stop to home (listening to relaxing music and thinking about what I had learnt/plans for future/what steps I was going to take next)

-- Eat dinner (perhaps watch small bit of TV at same time to wind down)
+- Eat dinner (perhaps watch a little bit of TV at the same time to wind down)

 - Work on my business plan based on my weekly self-written timetable.
 Other evenings visiting gym and certain nights seeing friends.

 - Sleep (reading before I sleep, TV switched off)

 - I started to be able to read and finish a new book every 1-2 weeks.

 - I felt inspired daily through listening to motivating TED talks, which spurred on my drive and seemed to give me renewed energy in the evenings.

 - I started to properly research my business plan and write its structure.

 - I started to teach myself French again through reading a french literature book before I went to sleep to wind down.

 In truth it had been there all along, I had just prioritised doing something productive in these smaller chunks of minutes and made effective use of my evenings, rather than allowing my lazier side and distractions (Facebook/Instagram/chatting with friends every evening/socialising etc) from taking over these periods.
 The above things I’ve listed that I enjoy might not float your boat though.
 Instead, replace them with your own interests and suddenly your day seems a lot more exciting right?